jfbu/texdimens/texdimens/README.md

 "Dimension too large error".

-3. For some units the "down" and "up" macros may trigger "Dimension too large" during their execution if used with an input too close to `\maxdimen`.
-"Safe" variants which are guaranteed never to trigger this error but have some extra overhead to filter out inputs too close to `\maxdimen` will *perhaps* be provided.
+3. For some units the "down" and "up" macros may trigger "Dimension too large" during their execution if used with an input very close to `\maxdimen` (i.e. a few dozens `sp`'s away but we have not tabulated yet the exact limits).

+"Safe" variants which are guaranteed never to trigger this error but have some extra overhead to filter out inputs very close to `\maxdimen` will *perhaps* be provided if there is some demand for it.

 But see 1. and 2. regarding the usability of the output anyhow.

 `\texdiminpt{<dim. expr.>}`